A-Punk: Use in other media

 The song is featured in the video games Lego Rock Band, Guitar Hero 5, Guitar Hero Live, Just Dance 2, SingStar Guitar, the 2008 film Step Brothers, the 2010 film Furry Vengeance, and the UK television shows The Inbetweeners, Love Island and The Wrong Door.
 It is also used in the second trailer for Peter Rabbit.
 It is also featured in the shows Reef Break, Superstore, 90210 and Friday Night Lights.
+It was also featured in the Netflix series Scott Pilgrim Takes Off.
+Its most recent use was in a series of advertisements for Dick's Sporting Goods promoting its DSG brand of sports apparel in 2024.